 Indonesian€€€Spinozastraat 61, 1018 HJ Amsterdam

-Mama Makan inside the Hyatt Regency on Spinozastraat takes Indonesian classics through a contemporary lens: brighter rooms, cleaner plating, a rijsttafel for sharing.
+Mama Makan inside the Hyatt Regency on Spinozastraat takes Indonesian classics through a contemporary lens: brighter rooms, cleaner plating.

 Signature: Mama's Rijsttafel, Rendang, Sambal goreng buncis